 Supply Change is one of the six social enterprises that joined Beyond Business in 2018.
 They received up to £17,000 each in funding and were invited to the Beyond Business College, where they received one-to-one specialist advice and inspiration from experts from all around Investec.

 They will also receive continuous support to help their business grow.
-Please subscribe if you want to hear more stories of entrepreneurs who, like Beth and Aoise, are Out of the Ordinary.

 * Note: Since the interview, Supply Change has expanded to also connect for-profit businesses with social enterprises.